junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "I said I'm sorry, I truly am."
 Cas says, "And I intend to fix it."

 "Sorry doesn't do shit."
-Sam mocks, "You have plan to go downstairs again?"
+Sam mocks, "You have plan to go downstairs to Hell any time soon?"

 "Sam!
 We just came back!"
 Dean feels like he's trapped in the middle of a crossfire.
 Middle-east is probably an even easier place to go at this time of the year.
 "We'll make a plan, and then we go and fetch it, right, Cas?"